🎉 Have a "Plush-fect" Father’s Day!

 Maybe Gifts Were Never About Objects

 Children receive teddy bears.
 Families exchange holiday gifts.
-People hold onto symbolic objects because they represent comfort, memory, and emotional attachment.
+People hold onto meaningful objects because they represent comfort, memory, and affection.
+Today, pets are increasingly included in those same emotional rituals.

-That is why modern pet owners buy comfort toys, emotional support plush toys, and thoughtful pet gifts.
+That is why many modern pet owners buy thoughtful gifts, comfort toys, and plush companions for their pets.
 Not simply because the products are cute, but because they symbolize care, companionship, and emotional bonding.

 Pets didn’t suddenly start needing toys and comfort objects.